Scuba divers information and medical questionnaire.

-Complete the questionnaire below to see if you are eligible to scuba dive according to Australian Regulations…
+Complete the questionnaire below to see if you are eligible to scuba dive according to Queensland, Australia Regulations

 Terms and Conditions for Scuba Diving Activities

-All junior divers must either be accompanied by a certified parent or guardian or must dive with a dive professional at an additional charge
+All junior divers must either be accompanied by a certified parent or guardian or must dive with a dive professional at an additional charge.

-No refunds will be offered for uncompleted dives
+No refunds will be offered for uncompleted dives.

-No refunds will be offered for uncompleted dives due to medical restrictions
+No refunds will be offered for uncompleted dives due to medical restrictions.

-Certified divers must be ‘Open Water Diver’ level or higher, and bring proof of their qualification with them to be checked by the the Dive Supervisor.
-If unable to verify your certification level we reserve the right to refuse a person scuba diving as a certified diver
+Certified divers must be Open Water Diver level or higher and bring proof of their qualification with them to be checked by the Dive Supervisor.
+If unable to verify your certification level, we reserve the right to refuse a person scuba diving as a certified diver.

-Non-qualified divers will be accompanied by a dive professional at all times – with a maximum of four persons to one Scuba Instructor
+Non-qualified divers will be accompanied by a dive professional at all times – with a maximum of four persons to one Scuba Instructor.

-If divers require private scuba tours, they must book their trip with the ‘Top Deck Club’ – which includes a personal crew member solely assigned to your booking party for the duration of your liveaboard stay
+If divers require private scuba tours, they must book their trip with the ‘Top Deck Club’ – which includes a personal crew member solely assigned to your booking party for the duration of your liveaboard stay.